 Getting Skills & Knowing Ourselves.
 There is much to be said about what Tom Moench only alludes to when he mentions “skill level and emotional flexibility.”
 These skills start at personal awareness of our own issues, buttons and patterns, non-reactivity, and skillful communication.
 As those involved in a romantic relationship can attest, the steps required for skillfully speaking one’s truth when there is disagreement and the presence of unpleasant emotion are taxing to employ even with one other person.
 Imagine how much more complex this becomes with a whole community.
 This is especially true given the fact that our culture, as a generalization, focuses on avoidance strategies for situations involving unpleasant emotion (e.g., distraction, self-medication, “otherizing” and dismissing someone, etc.).
 These strategies do work sometimes, especially in the short-term, but they are fragile, often do not allow much of the truth to be expressed, and are characterized by silence and violence.
 This post discusses a 4 quadrant approach to understanding when conversations become difficult and suggests that intimacy strategies are needed to complement the avoidance strategies we are already so expert in.

 My own conclusion after years of living in a community with consensus is that consensus requires skills that most people do not possess.
+Specifically, most people cannot skillfully disagree (see this article for more).
 And, in any case, I’m not sure consensus is as important as a culture of listening to each other.
 Were I to start a community, I would advocate for two stages for decision making: (1) Discussion ends when a super-majority agree that everyone has been heard (not necessarily agreed with), (2) Majority vote after that.